-$$policyDigest{new} := \mathbf{H}(policyDigest{old} \mid\mid PolicyAssertion)$$
+policyDigest\new := H(policyDigest\old || PolicyAssertion)

-NOTE 1 This should be recognizable as the Extend operation.
+NOTE 1 This is essentially an Extend operation.

-The policyDigest will only be updated if a policy assertion is valid (TRUE) (see 19.7.10 for exception relating to trial policies).
+The policyDigest will only be updated if a policy assertion is valid (TRUE) (see clause 19.7.10 for exception relating to trial policies).
 This gives an alternative possibility for interpreting the output of one of the policy AND gates.
 Instead of simply being a 1 (TRUE) or 0 (FALSE), the output of the gate is current value of the policyDigest.
 Using this perspective, the four-term policy becomes:

 00 the initial value of the policy digest

 D1 H (00 a )

-D2 H (D1 b )
+D2 H(D1 b)

-D3 H (D2 c )
+D3 H(D2 c)

-D4 H (D3 d )
+D4 H(D3 d )

-In these illustrations, the parameters for the Extend operations are simple parameters ("a", "b", etc.).
+NOTE 2 In these illustrations, the parameters for the Extend operations are simple parameters ("a", "b", etc.).
 The actual parameters for the Extend are more complex but including the details in the illustrations would add complexity without adding clarity.